junxit/us-congress-bills-116/derived/amendments.md

 ### 7 U.S.C. § 18

-> by striking “appellant” and inserting “petitioner”; and
+> by striking “appellant” each place it appears and inserting “petitioner”;

 | | |
 |---|---|